 Stay: Hotel Holiday Club with Ski Weekends.

-Lifts Close: April 23, though some lifts remain open until May 1.
+Lifts Close: mid-April, though some lifts remain open until May 1.

 The resort of Hemsedal has 44km of slopes including a large beginners’ area, lots of varied intermediate runs and some off-piste tree skiing.
 The pistes are beautifully groomed, and remain quiet on weekdays.
 Photo: © Hemsedal Tourism/F.Tolpinrud.